Amsterdam/dso-api/README.md

     docker-compose exec bag_v11_database update-db.sh  bag_v11

-# Using a local version for schema import
+# Using local versions of schemas

-For testing it is convenient to have local server for schema importing.
+To import a custom schema for testing/development, use the command

+    python src/manage.py import_schemas schemafile.json

-In the docker-compose there is a nginx server **schemas** that will serve this purpose.
+For more complicated cases, there is a nginx server ``schemas`` in ``docker-compose.yml`` that acts as a replacement for ``schemas.data.amsterdam.nl``.
-It will read the config from **_schemas/conf/default.conf_** and datasets from **_schemas/data/datasets_**
+It reads its config from ``schemas/conf/default.conf`` and datasets from ``schemas/data/datasets``.

-It can be started with :
+It can be started with:

     docker-compose up -d schemas

-Point to this server as schema server with :
+Then point to this server as the schema server and import schemas from it:

     export SCHEMA_URL=http://localhost:8080/datasets

-Then it will import the schemafiles in **_schemas/data/datasets_** with :

     python manage.py import_schemas

 # FreeBSD Installation Instructions